i identify as a moron

 throughout middle school i heard more and more about people discovering their sexuality and going on dates and stuff. i thought that this was amusing. what do you do on a date with another middle schooler? hang out at your house while your mom makes you grilled cheeses? what a dumb idea. being in love was for high schoolers, i thought. but i never thought about the fact that i might fall in love. love and myself were never placed together in my mind's logic. in freshman year of high school, i was not thinking about love at all. i was enjoying talking with my new friends at a new school. i wonder what would have happened if COVID-19 hadn't resulted in the lockdown and the virtual year. when that was over, i had become so withdrawn that i only spoke to one other person. i'm not sure exactly when, but at around that time i realized that something was amiss. when was i going to fall in love with someone? did i want to fall in love with someone?

-i was very certain about using the term "aromantic" but after a couple strange experiences i think i am going to start not saying i'm anything in the fear that i am wrong. i'm just going to say what i know here. for the first time ever, EVER, in the spring of 2024, i fell in love. i don't ever remember a desire (while conscious) to like or be liked by a girl before that. i've always found it rather annoying when people in movies fall in love. like, god, does this have to happen EVERY movie? i do think that love can be quite pretty, though. but i felt like love never occurred independently within me. i think an idea was fostered within me at a young age that traditional romance and common decency cannot coexist. how does one communicate affection for an acquaintance/stranger (or even a friend) without being weird?
+after having become comfortable identifying as an "aromantic" over the span of about a year, for the first time ever, EVER, in the spring of 2024, i fell in love. i don't ever remember a desire (while conscious) to like or be liked by a girl before that. i'd always found it rather annoying when people in movies fall in love. like, god, does this have to happen EVERY movie? it still annoys me for sure (but that isn't to say that depicitions of love can't be sweet or heartstring-tugging). before her, i had felt like love never occurred independently within me. i think an idea was fostered within me at a young age that traditional romance and common decency could not coexist. how does one communicate affection for an acquaintance/stranger (or even a friend) without eschewing propriety and being a creep?

 romantic love, at first, was not a positive feeling at all. i might have gotten a head rush a couple times, but the majority of its effects on me were overwhelmingly negative. at its worst point, every time she would say something, i would be hit with a devastating depression and i would mull over things i would say to her and how she would react. before i even realized i was in love with her, i felt a particularly poisonous kind of aggressive jealousy towards anyone who spoke to her. especially if they said something that i thought was dumb. back the fuck off, idiot. leave her alone. now, of course, the feelings are all hugging and wonderful (that's the best way i can describe it), but that hasn't completely stopped the nagging thoughts.